UCLouvain - CSC PhD co-funding fellowship competition 2023

 As soon as available, you will find the information about this call in Chinese on the China Scholarship Council website.

-6. Apply outside co-funding competition
+6. Application outside the co-funding competition

 Students who would have missed the co-funding competition deadline may still apply to CSC for PhD scholarship.
 To this end, they will apply to the relevant CDD for PhD pre-admission with their supervisor’s help.
 If accepted, they will receive a pre-admission letter to include in their CSC application.
 More details about this procedure.